 As a home seller, we know that you need the best service from the beginning of the listing through the end of the closing and beyond.
 You can expect the very best from our exceptional real estate team.
 Below, you'll notice that we offer extremely competitive services, often offering much more than the competition!

 First and foremost, it's important to understand that different offices and even different licensees within an organization offer different levels of representation.
 Your level of representation matters!
-During your very first meeting, your licensee should explain how/if they are currently representing you, what duties they owe you, and have you sign an Alaska Real Estate Disclosure.
-Typically, most home sellers, at initial listing, are working with their licensee as a Designated License.
-Throughout the listing process your degree of representation has potential to change, be sure to understand what duties are owed to you throughout the evolving real estate transaction.
+During your very first meeting, your licensee should explain how/if they are currently representing you, what duties they owe you, and have you sign an Alaska Real Estate Commission Consumer Disclosure.
+Typically most home sellers at initial listing are working with their licensee as a Designated License.
+Throughout the listing process your degree of representation has potential to change, so be sure to understand what duties are owed to you throughout the evolving real estate transaction.

 1.Specific Assistance- YOU ARE NOT REPRESENTED

 The beginning of each real estate encounter begins with Specific Assistance until you choose representation.
 This is typically the licensee responding to your request for information.
 Just like representation, there are important facts about Specific Assistance which are also outlined on the AREC Consumer Disclosure.
 A critical fact to remember is that information you provide the licensee is not confidential.

 2.Neutral License- YOU ARE NOT REPRESENTED

 A neutral licensee is working for consumers on both sides of the transaction, but not representing either consumer.
 However, the licensee may offer unbiased professional advice and assist both parties in reaching agreements.